SystemsApproach/private5g/cloud.rst

 the backend components, and while in practice there is no established API for doing this.
-Aether assumes gNMI as its southbound interface to communicate configuration changes to the software services, where an Adapter has to be written for any services that do not support gNMI natively (not shown in the figure).
+Aether assumes gNMI as its southbound interface to communicate configuration changes to the software services, where an Adapter (not shown in the figure) has to be written for any services that do not support gNMI natively.

-6.3.5 Monitoring and Telemetry
+6.3.4 Monitoring and Telemetry
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Collecting telemetry data for a running system is an essential